dkrajzew/degrotesque/docs/index.md

 *degrotesque beautifies text.*

-**degrotesque** is a command line script written in the [Python](https://www.python.org/) programming language that loads a text/markdown/HTML/XML/Python/Java/... file from the disc &mdash; or several in batch &mdash; and for each, it replaces some commonly used non-typographic characters like hyphens, single and double quotes, etc. into their typographic representation for improving the text&apos;s appearance.
-Of course, non-text parts of the respective document, like e.g.
-HTML-tags, code, or what, are omitted.
+**degrotesque** is a command line application and a [Python](https://www.python.org/) library that loads a HTML/XML/text/markdown/rst/Python/Java/... file &mdash; or several in batch &mdash; and for each, it replaces some commonly used non-typographic characters like hyphens, single and double quotes, etc. into their typographic representation for improving the text&apos;s appearance.
+Of course, non-text parts of the respective document, like e.g. HTML-tags, code, or what, are omitted.

 E.g.: